btcpayserver/btcpayserver/SECURITY.md

 We appreciate your efforts to disclose your findings responsibly.

 ##### 1. Reporting Channel
-If you believe you have discovered a vulnerability in our products or services, please email us at security@btcpayserver.org .
+If you believe you have discovered a vulnerability in our project, please email us at security@btcpayserver.org .
 Alternatively, you may report the vulnerability to us through [huntr.dev](https://huntr.dev/repos/btcpayserver/btcpayserver/).

 Please allow for up to 2 business days for an acknowledgement of receipt.
 If you receive no response within 2 business days, please follow up via email to ensure the original message was received.